Casual archiving

 - Go overboard and set something up like Gwern has

-- Take pictures of high-perplexity, high-bit-content stuff (like daily situations, messy rooms, bookshelves, sprawled desks, screenshots of your 650 open tabs)
+- Take pictures of high-perplexity, high-bit-content stuff (like daily situations, messy rooms, bookshelves, sprawled desks, breakfast, screenshots of your 650 open tabs, the bed or couch you unceremoniously dumped a bunch of objects on)

 - Get into the habit of writing thoughts down (adding explicit Chain of Thought to your life/decisions) and get a higher WPM